CozyLaptop/Crypto-NFT-Website/README.md

 # Crypto Tracker
-Currently displays the price of the top 100 Crypto coins listed by market cap using the CoinGecko API.
-Will show green percentage if the 24h price went up, shows red if it went down.
-No API key needed just clone and it will work.
+A Cryptocurrency price analytics website.
+Allows users to view the current price of the top 100 cryptocurrencies, and other data such as ATH and market cap.
+You can sort by name, or price percentage change.
+This project uses HTML, Jquery, Javascript, Bootstrap, and the Coingecko API for pricing.
+A price converter for all cryptocurrencies is in development.
 ## Demo
 ![](gifcapture1.gif)
 ## Created by Albert!